The Strangest Trade In NBA History

-Sometimes truth is stranger than fiction when it comes to NBA trade rumors, and this seemingly implausible one happens to be a confirmed fact.
+Sometimes truth is stranger than fiction when it comes to NBA trades, and this seemingly implausible one happens to be a confirmed fact.
 Back in 1983, the Portland Trail Blazers and Indiana Pacers embarked on trade discussions that would result in what many feel is the strangest deal in the history of the NBA.
 Let’s take a look at how far creative thinking can take you if you are highly motivated to acquire a player for your NBA franchise, but don’t have the “normal” assets available to get the job done.

 The Portland Trail Blazers of the early 1980s were a collection of mediocre teams who seemed to be stuck in that position with no apparent way out.
 During the 1982-83 season, the team was in need of a playmaking point guard, but they couldn’t afford to part with the players it would take to obtain a quality lead guard.
 Enter Jon Spoelstra, Portland’s senior vice president and general manager at the time.